Oliviaa7/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.
+It is AJAX-based and uses HTML5, jQuery and CSS3.

+### Purpose

+This project was built off of a Lighthouse Labs repository for the purposes of learning front-end development.

+## Final Product

 ## Getting Started